EPFL-SwEnt-2024-LaStartUp/prd/template/9-design.md

 ## Data Model

 *What data are you collecting / managing?*

-The data we are collecting are :
+For this application, we are collecting and managing the following data:
-- User data : name, surname, email, profile picture and date of birth, friends list
+- User data : name, surname, email, profile picture, date of birth, list of itineraries created, list of followers and following
-- Itineraries data
+- Itineraries data : name, description, date, author, list of spots of interest, photos, trending score

 *How is it organised?*

+The user data are organised in a user collection
+The itineraries data are organised in an itinerary collection

 *Where is it stored?*

 All those data are stored in a Firestore database.

 *How is it shared/copied/cached?*